3-Day Mumbai Itinerary | India

 Coloba and Coloba Causeway

-Leopald Cafe & Bar on Coloba Causeway in Mumbai
+Leopold Cafe in Coloba Causeway in Mumbai

 Be mindful of the crazy yellow and black taxis and noisy buses belching plumes of choking smoke.
 You’ll have fun navigating the sidewalks crowded with people going about their daily business and street hawkers selling their wares.
 The streets are lined with shops and stalls selling a plethora of Indian handicrafts, clothes, jewellery and everything else you could think of.
-It’s fun to explore these but try haggle prices down to what you’re prepared to pay.
+It’s fun to explore these but try to haggle prices down to what you’re prepared to pay.
 Remember though many of the vendors are poor so don’t be too ruthless.

 When you get hungry or thirsty be sure to pop into Leopold Cafe, one of the most established and famous cafes in Mumbai.
 It’s mentioned in the book Shantaram by Gregory David Roberts and was also the target of the 2008 terrorist shootings.
 It has cheap beer and tasty food in a lively atmosphere.